Call Mon-Sun:

 Zyprexa (olanzapine) is an SGA or second-generation atypical antipsychotic medication.

-Drug-makers glibly state that Zyprexa changes chemicals in the brain.
+Drug-makers state that Zyprexa changes chemicals in the brain.
 A more careful look finds that more needs to be known about how this medication works exactly.
 Zyprexa is prescribed to treat psychosis and schizophrenia symptoms.
 Antipsychotics have a nearly immediate dampening effect on emotions, hallucinations, mania, and other presentations associated with schizophrenia and psychosis.
-They have a useful role in bringing a crisis under control.
-However, long-term use is associated with many problems, including the fact that they stop working after some time.22
+Thus, they have a useful role in bringing a crisis under control.
+However, long-term use is associated with many problems, including that they stop working after some time.22

 The FDA issued Black Box warnings on virtually all antipsychotic medications in use today including Zyprexa oral as well as its extended-release injectable versions.
 These warnings also apply to any compounds that have olanzapine as an ingredient in them.
 Be safe and find out about a medication before you begin a prescription, to make sure it is the best choice for you, and also learn as much as you can about safe Zyprexa withdrawal.